SolomonGao/Datastructure-Python/tree/tree.md

 A tree, as its name implies, is a tree-like structure.
 Much like a linked list, it is also linked by pointers to data together.
 The difference is that one node of the tree can be connected to many different nodes.
 Here we will mainly learn about binary trees.

 ### Binary Tree
 A binary tree is a tree in which each node can link at most two other nodes.
 We call the top node root.
 The nodes to the left and right of any parent node form a subtree.
 The nodes with no children are called leaves.
 A node that has connected nodes is called a parent node.
-The node connected to the parent are called child nodes.
+The node connected to the parent is called the child node.
 ![tree](tree.png)

 ### Binary Search Tree